-All loan terms will be at 1.95% annual interest rate, compounded monthly, with a maximum 30-year repayment period, or 40 years for disadvantaged communities.
+All loan terms will be the lesser of 1.95% annual interest rate or the twenty-year (20) triple-A rated, tax-exempt insured revenue bond yield published by fmsbonds, Inc., compounded monthly, with a standard 20-year term.
+The maximum loan amortization allowable will be 30 years, or 40 years for disadvantaged communities (the America's Water Infrastructure Act of 2018).
 These maximums may not, however exceed the design life of the project.
 Interest will accrue based on the current loan agreement in conjunction with the DWSIRLF Regulations.